-John McAfee: The Non-Story of the Year
+John McAfee: The non-story of the year

-In a year full of political, economic and social troubles, tech-dropout-turned-fugitive John McAfee dominated headlines when his bizarre life became global news after being suspected of murder in Belize.
-The needless attention has distracted scores of tech enthusiasts, solution providers and the company that continues to bear his name.
+In a year full of political, economic and social troubles, tech dropout-turned-fugitive John McAfee dominated headlines when his bizarre life became global news after being suspected of murder in Belize.
+The needless attention has distracted scores of tech enthusiasts, solution providers and the company that continues to bear his name

 Send to Kindle

-Eugene Kaspersky, the boisterous founder and CEO of antivirus company Kaspersky Lab ZAO, once quipped the difference between he and rival Symantec Corp. is he owns and is intimately involved in his company.
+Eugene Kaspersky, the boisterous founder and CEO of antivirus company Kaspersky Lab ZAO, once quipped the difference between him and rival Symantec Corp. is he owns and is intimately involved in his company.
 “There is no Mr. Symantec, but there is a Mr. Kaspersky,” he said.

-Unfortunately for McAfee Inc., the security software unit now owned by Intel Corp., there is a Mr. McAfee -- and he has been nothing short of an embarrassment this year.
-If there were an award for “Overblown Story of the Year,” it would go to this tech dropout and the media outlets giving his travails ink.
+Unfortunately for McAfee Inc., the security software unit now owned by Intel Corp., there is a Mr. McAfee - and he has been nothing short of an embarrassment this year.
+If there were an award for 'Overblown story of the year', it would go to this tech dropout and the media outlets giving his travails ink.

 In September, John McAfee sprung onto the global stage when authorities in Belize sought to question him in the murder of his neighbor.
 Rather than submitting to government questioning, he fled.
 He made it to Guatemala, where he reportedly had a heart attack after being taken into custody for entering the country illegally.
 He was deported and is in Miami.

-John McAfee sold the company that bears his name in 1994, long before the Internet explosion, the antivirus wars with Symantec Corp., the branching into related technologies, the formation of Network Associates, or the acquisition by Intel.
+John McAfee sold the company that bears his name in 1994, long before the internet explosion, the antivirus wars with Symantec Corp., the branching into related technologies, the formation of Network Associates, or the acquisition by Intel.
 In fact, McAfee the company bears little resemblance to the business John McAfee sold nearly 20 years ago.